aaronstanek/weekend-health-take-home-2024-04-15/README.md

 The two facts above greatly simplify the scope of the problem.
 The first fact means that determining the set of words to return from
 `findWords` is no more complex than determining if any one `dictionary` word should be returned.
 The second fact means that we can abstract away the input strings entirely and deal only with sets of numbers representing the number of times a given character appears in a word.

-Using these facts, I transform the `inputString` and each of the `dictionary` words into a character frequency map, then I compare each of the `dictionary` maps to the `inputString` map to determine whether each of the `dictionary` words can appear in the output.
+Using these facts, I transform the `inputString` and each of the `dictionary` words into a character frequency map, which relates each letter of the alphabet with the number of times that letter appears in a given word.
+I then compare each of the `dictionary` maps to the `inputString` map to determine whether each of the `dictionary` words can appear in the output.
 If a `dictionary` word can be made by rearranging the letters of the `inputString`, then the `dictionary` word's character frequency map is a subset of the `inputString` character frequency map, and vice-versa.

 To simplify the logic of the implementation, I separated the problem into the following two steps: